Nothing left to bear - or is it just the Tate effect making an affect?!

 (Exclaimer)

-regarding cognitive dissonance: none of us are free from this constantly ongoing existential problem.
-I've been honestly trying for decades to over ride it but so far; attempts have been futile.
-As far as science is aware currently aware off; like in this very moment - as a collective, the scientific census is - being able to consciously switch it off - is just impossible.
+Regarding cognitive dissonance: none of us is free from this constantly ongoing existential problem.
+I've been honestly trying for decades to over ride it, but so far, attempts have been futile.
+As far as science is aware, currently aware of; like in this very moment - as a collective, the scientific census is - being able to consciously switch it off - is just impossible.

 I often get accused (only online, mind you) that I don't understand this type of cognitive distortion/ phenomena properly but truth be told, I see it in a very mechanical way.
 Because for me, it's a defence mechanism; which triggers without our conscious awareness - like a protective shield to protect one's belief systems.
 How I understand a defence mechanism is quite simply a mental process which initiates on an unconscious level to help prevent conflict or anxiety or more importantly, psychological trauma.
 It's a tool to temporarily detach or dissociate from what ever it is that an individual is experiencing at that very moment.